 In the course, you'll see a few team members that will be either in videos or support questions.
 These include myself (Isaac Oakeson), my brother, Mark Oakeson, and our team members Jason Chao (video problems), and Fransisca Wijaya (lead support), and Cody Sims (video problems).
 Mark and I will be jumping on to help answer questions found throughout the comment sections, via email, and on our private FB group.

 Alright, that about wraps it up.
 Let's get into it now so you can get to the actual work.
 If you have questions about the exam or any comments, leave them below or jump on the private FB group, and we'll get your questions answered!

 Let's do this!!

 Receipt and Billing Issues

-If you have billing questions please use the link below that will take you to a customer hub on Thrive Cart.
-Thrive Cart is the checkout platform that was used when you purchased this course (unless you found it through Teachable).
-To review your purchase, check your membership status, update your credit card, get a receipt again (it should have been emailed to you), then please check out the customer hub below.
-You can also email me at [email protected] and we'll get you taken care of as well.
+If you have billing questions, please use the link below that will take you to a customer hub on Thrive Cart.
+Thrive Cart is the checkout platform used when you purchased this course (unless you found it through Teachable).
+To review your purchase, check your membership status, update your credit card, and get a receipt (it should have been emailed to you), please check out the customer hub below.
+You can also email me at [email protected], and we'll take care of you.

 Ok, let's get rolling.